Online Episodic Memory Visual Query Localization with Egocentric Streaming Object Memory: Results

 The OD module has a noticeable impact on performance, as weaker detectors might miss important queries and add objects into memory that are unlikely to be queried later.
 OD$_{gdino}$, designed for open-world detection, has low recall and AP for annotated queries, leading to weak retrieval even with OT$_{oracle}$.
 In contrast, OD$_{yolo}$, trained to detect queried objects, enables better memorization and improves QRL accuracy.
 Changes in the detector impact memory size and processing time; OD$_{gdino}$ detects more objects, expanding memory and increasing query localization time.

-OT modules have a more significant impact on performance.
-Changing the oracular tracker OT$_{oracle}$ with OT$_{egostark}$ while maintaining the oracular object discovery OD$_{oracle}$ brings Succ. down from 81.92 to 31.91.
-We observe an inverse correlation between downstream performance and general tracking performance.
+OT modules have a more significant impact on performance. replacing the oracular tracker OT$_{oracle}$ with OT$_{egostark}$ while keeping OD$_{oracle}$ brings Succ. down from 81.92 to 31.91.
+We observe an inverse correlation between downstream and general tracking performance.
 For instance, OT$_{masa}$ achieves the highest HOTA score (50.1 vs. 21.7), yet yields significantly lower Succ.
 (9.38 vs. 31.91).
-This apparent discrepancy can be explained by the nature of the HOTA metric, which is defined as the geometric mean of DetA (detection accuracy within individual frames) and AssA (association accuracy across time) \cite{luiten2021hota}.
+This stems from HOTA being the geometric mean of DetA (detection accuracy within individual frames) and AssA (association accuracy across time) \cite{luiten2021hota}.
 In our evaluations, DetA tends to be consistently lower than AssA — for example, OD$_{oracle}$–OT$_{egostark}$ shows 13.7 vs. 34.7, and OD$_{yolo}$–OT$_{egostark}$ yields 2.5 vs. 15.1—ultimately reducing overall HOTA scores.
 OVQ2D requires higher AssA than DetA, as accurate object association is essential for constructing coherent and temporally consistent response tracks in $\memory$.
-In cases where associations are incorrect, $\memory$ accumulates fragmented or duplicated tracklets, and DetA penalizes such false positives.
+Incorrect associations lead to fragmented or duplicated tracklets, which DetA penalizes.
 OD$_{oracle}$–OT$_{masa}$ stands out as an exception, relying on ground truth detections and thus isolating the role of association, which explains its strong HOTA despite limited downstream success.
 Being explicitly optimized for egovision, OT$_{egostark}$ leads to the best downstream performance.

 \paragraph{Behavior of ESOM with different amounts of memory.} Figure \ref{fig:accuracy_mem_size_var} shows retrieval performance, storage space, and retrieval time as 25\%, 50\%, 75\%, and 100\% of videos are observed with different OMP configurations.
 QRL performance declines slightly with video length and remains steady with oracular OD and OT, while minor drops occur with OD$_{oracle}$ and OD$_{egostark}$, underscoring ESOM’s scalability.
 Storage and retrieval time generally increase over time; however, memory size remains stable with OD$_{oracle}$ since most objects appear within the first 25\% of the video.
 OD$_{yolo}$ - OT$_{egostark}$ significantly impacts storage and retrieval due to duplicate objects from weaker tracking.